andrewramsay/cix2026/index.md

 *Computational interaction* often involves elements from machine learning, signal processing, information theory, optimisation, inference, control theory and formal modelling.
 Computational interaction would typically involve at least one of:

-I. an explicit mathematical model of user-system behaviour;
+1. an explicit mathematical model of user-system behaviour;

-II. a way of updating that model with observed data from users;
+2. a way of updating that model with observed data from users;

-III. an algorithmic element that, using this model, can directly synthesise or adapt the design;
+3. an algorithmic element that, using this model, can directly synthesise or adapt the design;

-IV. a way of automating and instrumenting the modelling and design process;
+4. a way of automating and instrumenting the modelling and design process;

-V. the ability to simulate or synthesise elements of the expected user-system behaviour.”
+5. the ability to simulate or synthesise elements of the expected user-system behaviour.”